We Couldn’t Do This Without You

 In addition to the forum for speakers, your program’s coordinator has been subscribed to a separate forum (am-coor) since the beginning of the Annual Meeting planning process.
 Reminders of deadlines and other important coordinator information are posted there as well.

-Many administrative details need to be completed prior to your presentation in Austin to help make this experience pleasant and successful for everyone.
+Many administrative details need to be completed prior to your presentation in Baltimore to help make this experience pleasant and successful for everyone.

 - June 15 — Speaking Commitment & Copyright Agreement deadline